johbry17/Harvest-Party/README.md

 ![Sample of Original Google Sheet](./static/resources/images/HP%20Google%20Sheet%20Sample.png)

 The first task was to make a copy of the data, eliminating the flotsam and jetsam.
-I copied each year and manually categorized the data, like so:
+I copied each year, changed the purchase date to just the year, and manually categorized the data, like so:

 ![Sample of Cleaned Spreadsheet](./static/resources/images/HP%20Cleaned%20Sheet%20Sample.png)